DataDog/datadog-agent/docs/dev/agent_dev_env.md

 See `pre-commit run --help` for further options.

-## Setting up your Windows development environment

-### Code editor

-[Microsoft Visual Studio Code](https://code.visualstudio.com/download) is recommended as it's lightweight and versatile.

-Building on Windows would require multiple 3rd-party softwares to be installed.
-To avoid the complexity, it is recommended to make the code change in VS Code then do the build in Docker image.
-For complete information, see [Build the Agent packages](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/agent_omnibus.md)

 ## Setting up Visual Studio Code Dev Container

 [Microsoft Visual Studio Code](https://code.visualstudio.com/download) with the [devcontainer plugin](https://code.visualstudio.com/docs/remote/containers) allow to use a container as remote development environment in vscode.
 It simplify and isolate